-6.5.1 The walking and cycling programme does not generate any direct positive cash flow.
-The wider benefits of the programme (to employment, transport, and health, environment) have an estimated monetised value of £6.2m.
+6.5.1 The walking and cycling programme does not generate an income.
+The wider benefits of the programme to employment, transport, and health / environment have an estimated monetised value of £6.2m.
 The proposed financial outlay should be considered in the context of the external funding for the programme, and the wider non-cash benefits the programme will deliver.